python/mypy/doc/dev-intro.md

 ## Supported Features

-Only a subset of Python is supported.
+Mypyc supports a subset of Python.
 If you try to compile something that is not supported, you are not likely to get a good error message.

-Here are some major things that aren't supported:
+Here are some major things that aren't supported in compiled code:

 * Unannotated functions
 * Functions that take `*args` or `**kwargs`
-* Decorated functions
 * Many dunder methods (only some work, such as `__init__` and `__eq__`)
 * Monkey patching compiled functions or classes
 * Metaclasses
 * Async features
-* Enums
-* Generally Python 3.5+ features
+* Generally Python 3.5+ only features
-* Subclassing built-in types (other than `object`)
 * General multiple inheritance (a limited form is supported))
 * Classes or functions that use type variables with value restrictions
 * Self types
-* TypedDicts
+* TypedDict
 * Named tuple defined using the class-based syntax
 * Complex numbers
 * Defining protocols